Welcome!

 The Innovation Long-Run Risk Component [JMP]

-Does CAPM Overestimate More the Risk or Its Price?
+Does CAPM Overestimate the Risk or Its Price More?

 CAPM is known to empirically underestimate expected returns of low-risk assets and overestimate those with high risk.
 This paper studies how risks omission and funding tightness jointly contribute to explaining this anomaly, with the former affecting the definition of assets' riskiness and the latter affecting how risk is remunerated.
 Theoretically, the two effects are shown to counteract each other.
 Empirically, the spread related to binding leverage constraints is found to be significant at 2% yearly.
 Nonetheless, average returns of portfolios that exploit this anomaly are found to mostly reflect omitted risks, contrasting how they have been used in previous analysis.